Corporate Governance and Compensation Report

 Compensation report

 The compensation report provides information about VZ Group’s guiding principles and responsibilities for compensation.
-In addition, the individual components of the compensation of the Board of Directors and of the Executive Board are described in detail, as stipulated by Art.
-14–16 of the Swiss Ordinance Against Excessive Remuneration at Listed Stock Corporations [Verordnung gegen übermässige Vergütungen bei börsenkotierten Aktiengesellschaften ("VegüV")].
-The compensation charts have been reviewed by the Auditors.
+In addition, the individual components of the compensation of the Board of Directors and of the Executive Board are described in detail.

 Sustainability report

-We take our environmental and social responsibility seriously and consider sustainability aspects in all important decisions.
+We take our environmental and social responsibility seriously and consider sustainability aspects in important decisions.

-Read in this report where VZ stands today in terms of sustainability and where we were able to improve last year.
-The report contains information on the topics of financial investment, responsible corporate governance, social commitment, responsibility as an employer and environmental responsibility.
+Additionally, the sustainability report also contains information on the topics of financial investment, responsible corporate governance, social commitment, responsibility as an employer and environmental responsibility.

 Risk Management